-- 4.4 The EIB shall not, to the best of its knowledge, finance projects that do not comply with the relevant national environmental, climate and social (ECS) legal requirements and country obligations under relevant international treaties and are not in line with the requirements of this Policy.
-The EIB shall not, to the best of its knowledge, finance projects that have the effect of limiting people's individual rights and freedoms or violating their human rights. - 4.5 When co-financing projects with other IFIs, the EIB may seek to agree on a common approach for the assessment and management of environmental, climate and social impacts and risks that should enable, at a minimum, the project to achieve outcomes materially consistent with the requirements set out in the Policy.
-In case a common approach is not agreed, the requirements set out in this Policy shall apply. - 4.6 When blending30 EIB financing with other financial sources, the promoter shall respect the requirements of this Policy as well as any additional requirements related to environmental, climate and/or social aspects, as specifically agreed between the EIB and such financing partners. - 4.7 The EIB may delegate, on a case-by-case basis and for specific projects, in whole or in part the ECS due diligence and/or monitoring to another financing partner.
+- 4.4 The EIB shall not, to the best of its knowledge, finance directly or indirectly, projects where EIB financing is used for activities included in its exclusion list or that (i) do not comply with the relevant national environmental, climate and social (ECS) legal requirements and country obligations under relevant international treaties; or, (ii) are not in line with the requirements of this Policy. - 4.5 The EIB shall not, to the best of its knowledge, finance projects that have the effect of limiting people's individual and collective rights and freedoms or violating their human rights.
+In particular, in relation to EIB-financed projects, the Bank shall not tolerate any: i) forced evictions; ii) gender-based violence and harassment; and, iii) action that amounts to retaliation and harassment.
+It takes instances of intimidation or reprisals seriously and takes follow-up actions as and where appropriate.
+To this end, the EIB expects its promoters to meet their respective human rights duties and responsibilities. - 4.6 When co-financing projects with other IFIs, the EIB may seek to agree on a common approach for the assessment and management of environmental, climate and social impacts and risks that should enable, at a minimum, the project to achieve outcomes materially consistent with the requirements set out in the Policy.
+In case a common approach is not agreed, the requirements set out in this Policy shall apply. - 4.7 When blending EIB financing with other financial sources, the promoter shall respect the requirements of this Policy as well as any additional requirements related to environmental, climate and/or social aspects, as specifically agreed between the EIB and such financing partners. - 4.8 The EIB may delegate, on a case-by-case basis and for specific projects, in whole or in part the ECS due diligence and/or monitoring to another financing partner.
 In such cases, the EIB may agree, on a case-by-case basis, to the use of all or part of the policies and procedures of the relevant institution, provided that the EIB is satisfied that these are materially consistent with the requirements set out in the Policy.
-The extent
+The extent of the